J-E-J-S/aaRS-pipeline/README.md

-# aaRS Engineering Pipeline 🧬
+# An aaRS Engineering Pipeline 🧬

 ## A Scalable Pipeline for the Discovery of aaRS Mutants to Aid in Genetic Code Expansion.